 Fishing at Diamond Valley

 Diamond Valley Lake is one of the best fishing spots in California.
-To respect the habitat, limits are set on number and size of catches.
-For most types, this is five or 10 catch per day, but please check beforehand to verify current restrictions.
+To respect the habitat, limits are set on the number and size of catches.
+This is five or 10 catches per day for most types, but please check beforehand to verify current restrictions.

 No boat, no problem.
 The shoreline offers a rugged trail, which runs 1.5 miles North West of the east marina boat ramp.
 Signs show which places allow fishing, so stay in designated areas.
-Entrance fee and a $2.00 Lakeview Trail Fee are required for shore fishing.
+An entrance fee and a $2.00 Lakeview Trail Fee are required for shore fishing.